Pranas Čepėnas

 Pranas Čepėnas (4 April 1899 in Veleikiai, Kovno Governorate – 3 December 1980 in Worcester, Massachusetts) was a Lithuanian historian, encyclopedist, journalist, and lexicographer.
 In 1926 Čepėnas earned a diploma in history from University of Lithuania.
 He worked as professor of history at Vilnius University.
-During World War II he emigrated to Germany and later to the U.S.
+During World War II he emigrated to Germany and later to the U.S. He then worked at factories in Chicago, before working on the "Lietuvių enciklopedija" from 1953 to 1967.